magore/hp85disk/README.md

 <b> The HPDir project was vital as a documentation source for this project</b>
    * <http://www.hp9845.net/9845/projects/hpdir>

- <b>Anders Gustafsson was extremely helpful in providing me his current
+<b> Anders Gustafsson was extremely helpful</b>
+He providing me his current source code code and mainy details of his project
- code and details of his project - which I am very thankful for.</b>
+<b>which I am very thankful for.</b>
+NOTE:
  As mainly a personal exercise in fully understanding the code I ended up rewriting much of the hpdisk project.
-I did this one part at a time as I learned the protocols and specifications - NOT because of any problems with his original work.
+ I did this one part at a time as I learned the protocols and specifications.
+ NOT because of any problems with his original work.
  Although mostly rewritten I have maintained the basic concept of using  state machines for GPIB read and write functions as well as for SS80 execute state tracking.

+## LIF utility support Credits
 [lif/teledisk](lif/teledisk)
  * [lif/teledisk](lif/teledisk)
-   * My TELEDISK LIF extracter
+   * My TELEDISK LIF extractor
    * Important Contributions (My converted would not have been possible without these)
      * Dave Dunfield, LZSS Code and TeleDisk documentation
        * Copyright 2007-2008 Dave Dunfield All rights reserved.